ericabertolozzi/LunaApp/Labs/Lab6/README.txt

 1. Open one terminal and navigate to the node root directory (Labs/Lab6)
 2. Run the npm install -g @angular/cli command, npm install mongodb, npm install fast-csv, npm install json2csv and then run the node server command
 3. Open a second terminal and navigate to the angular root directory (Labs/Lab6/lab6)
-4. run ng build --watch
+4. run npm install --save-dev @angular-devkit/build-angular
-*** THIS MAY NOT WORK BECAUSE I DONT REMEMBER HOW TO SET UP FROM SCRATCH ***
+5. run ng build --watch
-5. Open a browser and navigate to localhost:3000
+6. Open a browser and navigate to localhost:3000
-6. Go to each group member's page by pressing the button with their name in the top navbar
+7. Go to each group member's page by pressing the button with their name in the top navbar

 Individual Work Logs
 --------------------